amujain22/java-virtual-assistant/README.md

-This project is a simple virtual assistant which is made in java and will run on terminal. currently the project is limited to :
+This project is a open source simple virtual assistant which is made in java and will run on terminal. currently the project is limited to :